ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

-    - The directory `02_convergence` contains input files to calculate the total energy, try modify them and vary the k-point grid density and see how the total energy changes (e.g., perform a series of calculations with k-point grid set to `2 2 2`, `4 4 4`, `6 6 6`, all the way to `30 30 30` and see how the total energy changes).
+    - The directory `02_convergence` contains input files to calculate the total energy, try modify them and vary the k-point grid density and see how the total energy changes.
+For example, perform a series of calculations with k-point grid set to `2 2 2`, `4 4 4`, `6 6 6`, ..., all the way to `30 30 30` and see how the total energy changes.
 If you have any trouble doing so, you can always go back to [:link:lab03](../lab03/readme.md) for help.

         ??? success "Result"
             The sparsest converged k-grid (∆ ~10meV/atom) is around